paulywill/100-days-of-code/log.md

 Starting to cabin fever and need to work at coffee shop and/or co-working place; and or actual work building that's a pain in the ass to drive to.

+### Day 56: November 17, 2018
+**Today's Progress**:
+More TDD Goat book, chapter 7... refactoring and more tests.

+Single parent tonight... hope it's not an early morning :S

+**Thoughts**:

+1. My boss expressed token concern I do late night work *head shake*

+2. Mr. Robot is a great but distracting show to watch while coding.

 -------------------------------

 ### Day xx: Month Day, 2018